 Brown knows that she’s not the only one who has grappled with her mortality or been struck by an insatiable case of wanderlust.
 There is no DNA test (yet) for the latter, but the travel gene runs deep in her family.
 In August 1965, Brown’s maternal grandparents, Benjamin and Frances Graham, purchased a 17-foot Stardust RV trailer and headed north from their Maryland home.
 Outlining their route with a red marker on a printed map of the U.S., the Grahams visited the New York World’s Fair in Flushing, Queens, North Hampton Beach in New Hampshire, and Old Orchard Beach in Maine.

 Just a few days before the Black couple embarked, President Lyndon B. Johnson signed the Voting Rights Act of 1965 into law.
-The day after the start of their East Coast road trip, the Watts neighborhood of Los Angeles erupted in unrest ignited by racially-motivated police violence.
+Before another trip many years later, the Watts neighborhood of Los Angeles erupted in unrest ignited by racially-motivated police violence.
 It was the latest spark at a time when the country was a powder keg, chock full of historic moments in the ongoing struggle for Civil Rights.
 But as far as she knows, Brown says her grandparents weren’t thinking about the symbolism of their chosen departure date.

 Benjamin was a WWII veteran and postal worker with a generous vacation policy; his wife was a teacher with summers off.
 They had three school-age daughters and just wanted to see the fair.
 The trip was such a success, they extended it—and then planned another.
 Over the next 35 years, the Grahams racked up more than 96,000 miles, taking dozens of road trips both big and small.
 For weeks or on weekends (with their kids, and then later alone) they criss-crossed the country, visiting every state but two: Alaska and Hawaii.
 Brown isn’t quite sure why her grandparents (Benjamin turned 95 this month and Frances died in 2016) kept such fastidious travelogues.
 But she’s glad they did.